 Productive online meetings start with clear objectives, agendas, and preparation

-A strong moderator, turned-on cameras, and active participant engagement are the foundation of effective communication
+A strong moderator, active cameras, and structured participant engagement are the foundation of effective communication

 Meeting success depends on what actions are taken afterward